 From the time that you hire a Bloom Legal shoplifting defense attorney through the resolution of your case, we will work to protect your rights and minimize your penalties.

 In addition to examining the prosecution’s evidence, at the New Orleans law firm of Bloom Legal, we will work to negotiate reduced charges or sentences in order to protect your record and your freedom.
 If there is irrefutable evidence that you indeed shoplifted, a shoplifting defense lawyer at Bloom Legal will seek to minimize the role of other factors and maximize your interests.
 If this is your first criminal charge, you might be able to get the charges significantly reduced to disorderly conduct, in which case you will not have to face the harsh penalties of Louisiana shoplifting laws.
 Bloom Legal understands that every case is different, and we will give you personalized attention in order to determine the particulars of your case and most effectively defend your Louisiana shoplifting criminal case.

-You can be charged with shoplifting from any merchant across the state of Louisiana.
-Whether the alleged shoplifting occurred at Oakwood Center in Gretna, Lakeside Mall in Metairie, in the French Quarter in Orleans Parish, or elsewhere in Louisiana, you need the experience and personalized skill of New Orleans’ Bloom Legal.
+You can be charged with shoplifting by any merchant across the state of Louisiana.
+Whether the alleged shoplifting occurred at Oakwood Center in Gretna, Lakeside Mall in Metairie, the French Quarter in Orleans Parish, or elsewhere in Louisiana, you need the experience and personalized skill of Bloom Legal.
 Wherever you are in the New Orleans-Kenner-Metairie metropolitan area and the state of Louisiana, Bloom Legal’s shoplifting defense lawyers can help you keep your record and reputation clean.
 For a consultation with one of Bloom Legal’s attorneys, call 504-599-9997 or fill out our contact form.